 The benefit to vacant properties is determined to be proportional to the corresponding benefits for similar type developed properties.
 However, vacant properties are assessed at a lower rate due to the lack of active benefits, as measured by use by residents, employees, customers and guests.
 A measure of the benefits accruing to the underlying land is the average value of land in relation to improvements for developed property.
-An analysis of the assessed value of improved properties is classified as land value.
+An analysis of the assessed valuation data from San Benito County found that approximately 50% of the assessed value of improved properties is classified as land value.
 Since vacant properties have very low to zero population/use densities until they are developed, a 50% benefit discount is applied to the valuation factor of 0.50 to account for the current low use density and potential for harm or nuisance to the property owner or his residents, employees, customers and guests.
 The combination of these measures results in a 0.25 factor.
 It is reasonable to assume, therefore, that approximately 25% of the benefits are related to the underlying land and 75% are related to the day-to-day use of the property.
 Using this ratio, the SFE factor for vacant parcels is 0.25 per parcel.